daglaroglou/LKM-Fabricator/README.md

 ### Workflow not triggering
 - Verify your GitHub token has `workflow` scope
-- Check repository owner and name in `src/github-api.ts`
 - Ensure workflows are enabled in repository settings
+- Check that the token is correctly set in Vercel environment variables (for production) or `.env` file (for local development)

 ### Artifacts not downloading
 - Verify your token has `repo` scope